 - Bio-based materials have been increasingly used by global brand owners, who claim that at 30% content, the use of bio-based PET can reduce from 11 to 18% the overall carbon footprint of a PET bottle, depending on the technology adopted.
 Bio-based is now moving to 100% renewable sources.

 So, the lighter the bottle, the better it is for the environment, right?
 Yes, but…

 An interesting exercise was recently conducted to evaluate which top selling bottled waters around the world used the best design thinking process to create the highest performing bottle for a set of key indicators.
 This study analyzed the benefits and penalties of design choices, from efficient material usage to recycling friendliness.
-A summary is available at http://www.plastictechnologies.com/educate/resource-library/white-papers.aspx and here are some of the key findings:
+A summary is available at this link, but here are a few key highlights:

-- the quality of post-consumer bottle bales (more bottles contained in one bale means higher contamination potential by colored or non-PET bottles) and
+- The quality of post-consumer bottle bales (more bottles contained in one bale means higher contamination potential by colored or non-PET bottles)

-4) Label materials, inks and glues may be a problem – the competitive analysis showed that some bottles were designed more carefully than others regarding the impact of label materials on the PET recycling stream.
-It is well established that silicone-based glues and paper labels, just to name top finds, can contribute to defects such as haze and black specs when using PCR.
+Label materials, inks, and glues may be a problem – the competitive analysis showed that some bottles were designed more carefully than others regarding the impact of label materials on the PET recycling stream.
+It is well established that some silicone-based glues and paper labels, just to name top finds, and contribute to defects such as haze and black specs when using PCR.